mshaikhly/fCC-Javascript-Calculator/README.md

 ## 🎨 Personal Touch

 I added my own personal styling and features to enhance the user experience, making the calculator visually appealing and easy to use.
 These customizations make the app unique while adhering to the core functionality required by the project.
+I add a dark/light mode button.

 ## How to Run the Project Locally